mlshapiro/read-protobuf/README.md

 # read-protobuf

-Import serialized protobuf directly into pandas DataFrame.
+Small library to read serialized protobuf(s) directly into Pandas Dataframe.

 This is meant to be a simple shortcut to getting from serialized protobuf bytes / files directly to a dataframe.

+>Note: This currently only supports basic proto3 features.
+I have not yet tested it with proto2, though I believe that should work.
+I plan to expand the utility of this library with time and need.

 ## Usage